thomasbrueggemann/icebox/README.md

 # ❄️ Icebox
-Freezes contracual classes into snapshots for change detection
+Freezes contracual classes into snapshots for change detection in integration tests